 There’s a lot that comes from this relatively simple idea, so grab yourself a freestyle board (we highly recommend something with skidplates, at least) and give it a go.

-Here’s your starting position for these.
+You want to start with your feet in this position.
 Most people start with their front foot on the end of the board, and the back foot ready to land on the truck; if you prefer doing it the other way around, it’s not big deal.
 Just reverse the instructions.

-I start with my back hand gripping the nose, ready to lift it up.
+Meanwhile, my back hand is gripping the nose, ready to lift it up.
 The back foot hovers in the air, ready to land on the truck; the less you have to move that foot, the easier this trick will be.